vluu03/cse15l-lab-reports/lab-report-3.md

 * ```grep -r //Recursivly search for the string or pattern in all the subdirectories of the current directory```
 * ```grep -n //Shows the line number of the string or pattern within the file```

+I learned about these commands on this [website](https://man7.org/linux/man-pages/man1/grep.1.html)

 ## Commands In Use

 ```grep -v```: